top of page

 Increased Polarisation and Backlash

-The weaponisation of Diversity, Equity and Inclusion (DEI) initiatives by influential figures like President Donald Trump and Elon Musk has had significant impacts on Black and women of colour across various sectors, including those in STEM and corporate environments.
-Here are some of the key impacts:
+The weaponisation of Diversity, Equity, and Inclusion (DEI) initiatives by influential figures has had significant impacts on Black women and women of colour across various sectors, including STEM.
+Here are some key impacts:

-The politicisation of DEI efforts often leads to increased polarisation where initiatives meant to foster inclusion are viewed sceptically or as overly political.
-This can result in backlash against programmes designed to support Black and women of colour, creating environments where these initiatives are minimised or dismissed.
+• The politicisation of DEI efforts often leads to increased polarisation, where initiatives meant to foster inclusion are viewed sceptically.
+This can result in backlash against programmes designed to support Black women and women of colour, creating environments where these initiatives are minimised or dismissed.

-The backlash can foster a more hostile workplace atmosphere, creating additional barriers and challenges for Black and women of colour seeking to advance in their fields.
+• The backlash can foster a more hostile workplace atmosphere, creating additional barriers and challenges for Black women and women of colour seeking to advance in their fields.

 Reduction in DEI Programmes and Funding

-When influential leaders undermine DEI, it can lead to cuts in funding and support for these programs, impacting their effectiveness and reach.
+When influential leaders undermine DEI, it can lead to cuts in funding and support for these programmes, impacting their effectiveness and reach.
 Organisations may feel pressure to scale back efforts to avoid controversies or accusations of partisanship.
+This reduction directly decreases the support available to Black women and women of colour, curtailing mentorship, networking opportunities, and specialised training that can aid their professional development and retention.

 Undermining of Racial Equity Goals